github-education-resources/codespaces-project-template-js/README.md

     ```javascript
     import Footer from "./Components/Footer";
     ```
-4. Now add the `Education` component were you would like it to render within the page by inserting:
+4. Now add the `Education` component where you would like it to render within the page by inserting:
     ```javascript
     <Education />
     ```